jmettraux/aac_magic/src/_descriptions_in.md

 Flail of magical pain.

-Inflicts (1d6 + `Cast`) damage points.
+Inflicts (1d6 + _volume_) damage points.
 There must a direct way between the caster and their target.

 Silver threads do stop the coal flail.